-In 2021, My 100 Percent and the Sundar Haraicha Municipality agreed to participate to create a bicycle loan program primarily for female grade students of the Municipality.
+In 2021, My 100 Percent created a bicycle loan program primarily for female grade students of the Municipality.
 The program will loan a bicycle to students in financial need for reducing their daily commute to their schools.
 The students will return the bicycle in good repair when they no longer attend school in the Municipality.

 The goal is to loan up to 350 bicycles to students of the 14 schools in the Municipality.
-The bicycle loan program has been implemented and recognized in various parts of the world as a low cost program to increase student attendance in school as well as building further skills such as independence, responsibility and savings.
+The bicycle loan program has been implemented with over 200 bicycles now on loan at the end of 2023.
+Bike Loan Programs are recognized in various parts of the world as a low cost program to increase student attendance in school as well as building further skills such as independence, responsibility and savings.